corner of Cuba Ave and 16th Street

 Alamogordo, New Mexico

-© Copyright 2018.
+© Copyright 2019.
 All Rights Reserved

 Here's a little bit of history of how the pumpkins came to Grace.
-The very first load of pumpkins arrived here in the courtyard in the fall of 1996 under the care of Wes Johnson to help the youth group as a fundraising project.
+The very first load of pumpkins arrived here in the courtyard in the fall of 1996 to help the youth group as a fundraising project.
 The group was very active and needed some resources to help them with projects such as restoring homes for those who could not afford to do so as well as traveling to serve meals and delivering comfort items to the homeless.
 All ministry takes money to thrive, so the pumpkin patch has been ding that for almost two decades for the youth of Grace, affectionately called GUMY.

-As we look ahead to our 20th year of this annual event, it has come a long way.
+As we look ahead to our 21st year of this annual event, it has come a long way.
 This event has also become a tradition within the community we serve.
 Grace has become the "Pumpkin Church".
 People look forward to the arrival of the pumpkins and the fellowship our patch creates.
 We have pre-schools, day cares, and elementary schools that come to the patch each year to enjoy the pumpkins along with a puppet show and story time during the week.
 Last year alone there were over 1200 kids who came to our church.
 That number doesn't include the many others who come with parents, grandparents, or our annual Family Day at the Patch and Trunk or Treat.
 It is hard to put a number to the people who come and visit us each October but we know that thousands come to Grace which provides a festive atmosphere and shows the love of Christ through our outreach.